alicevillar/sfa_api/README.md

 > :radio_button: We have 5 endpoints, with the following features:
 > * :arrow_forward: 1 - user registration (generates an authentication key)
 > * :arrow_forward: 2 - download images (user can download images with their authentication key and also with a demo key)
-> * :arrow_forward: 3 - demo key (the demo key is: Demo_Key_SFA_Trial)
+> * :arrow_forward: 3 - demo key (the demo key is: Demo_Key_SFA_Trial and can only be used to download images)
 > * :arrow_forward: 4 - GDPR1 (to comply with GDPR, the system allows users to see their data)
 > * :arrow_forward: 5 - GDPR2 (to comply with GDPR, the system allows users to delete their data)

 ![print](/readme_img/swagger_print_microservice.PNG)

-:large_blue_circle: WEB INTERFACE (to be developed in the near future!)

-The Web Interface was built with HTML/CSS and Javascript and our future goal is to give it an additional feature: users will be able to automaticaly change users' wallpaper with [Python](https://stackoverflow.com/questions/1977694/how-can-i-change-my-desktop-background-with-python)

 ## 3.1.
 How to use SFA

 The file [server.py](https://github.com/alicevillar/sfa_api/blob/main/controllers/server.py_) contains simple instructions on how to switch the system to run the monolithic and microservice architecture.
-Here is asummary showing how to use them step-by-step.
+Here is asummary showing how to use them step-by-step:

  :round_pushpin: Monolithics Architecture Step-by-step:
 >  * STEP 1 - USER NAVIGATION: Users can consume the API using the demo key (Demo_Key_SFA_Trial) even when they are not registered.